wearemakery/retrogram/README.md

 #Building

 If you want to hack into the code, feel free to fork the repository.
 Pull requests are welcome!
-Please make sure tests completing successfully.
+Please make sure tests complete successfully.

 ```
 mvn clean test -Daccess.token={your access token} -Dclient.id={your client id}